-Use the Track List to add, select, duplicate, delete, lock, mute, and reorder the tracks that comprise a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
+Use the Track list to add, select, duplicate, delete, lock, mute, and reorder the tracks that comprise a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

 See in Glossary.

-See in Glossary associated with the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The Track header contains the name of the track or its binding information.
+Track bindings are saved to the Playable Director component associated with the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 Did you find this page useful?
 Please give it a rating: